gasp-xyz/mangata-blog/news/_posts/2022-02-22-mangata-x-crowdloan-capped.markdown

 Mangata X is on track to win a parachain slot in the Kusama ecosystem and will likely launch its mainnet on 4th April 2022.
 Gleb Urvanov, CTO and co-founder: “We are getting ready to launch!
 Mangata X is a next-generation DEX that offers a No Gas Economy, MEV-prevention and our revolutionary Proof-of-Liquidity mechanism.”

-The Roadmap for the coming weeks is already set: After initial upgrades and audits the project will open its bridges, perform an IDO on its own platform and start trading shortly.
+The Roadmap for the coming weeks is already set: After initial upgrades and audits the project will open its bridges, perform the first liquidity bootstrapping on its own platform and start trading shortly.

 **Links:**
 - Mangata X Landing Page: [x.mangata.finance](http://x.mangata.finance)